 8. Wax On, Wax Off

 Spending your sweet Saturday giving your car a good scrub down while sweating your nads off saves money.
-Washing your own vehicle isn't nearly as sexy as Paris Hilton makes it seem, even if you do it while eating a giant hamburger.
+Washing your own vehicle isn't nearly as sexy as it seems, even if you do it while eating a giant hamburger.
 The outside of your ride will need some attention too once it starts looking like it has been through a monster truck rally.
 Sure, it would be cheaper to skip washing entirely, but debris like rust and some animal droppings can corrode paint if left untouched and lower the resale value of your ride.
 Having your car washed, including tip, tends to fall somewhere in the $15-$25 range.
 Doing it yourself every three months saves you $80.
 Sweet!

 9. Price Compare

 After the previous eight tips, hopefully it's sinking in that owning a car is work, mostly of the not-fun variety.
 We're just trying to tell it like it is.
 Even if your car sparkles like new, you're going to have to maintain it.
 That means setting aside a portion of your paltry paycheck—try saying that five times fast—for new tires, windshield wiper blades, fan belts and anything else that goes kaput.
 In fact, the average American pays nearly $3,300 per year just to maintain his auto.
 Finding a reliable mechanic who won't charge you your first born can knock 10 to 15 percent off of your regular maintenance costs.